Opinion: It’s an illusion that women’s rights are now protected in the UAE

 Of course, it is not just the UAE that is to blame for not defending British women in the Emirates.
 Our very own Foreign Office does not appear to be sufficiently capable or prepared to help British women who find themselves in difficult positions there.

-According to Caitlin, who turned to the British consular services after the trauma of her attack, “they said the right things, but… there was no proactive help”.
+According to Caitlin, who turned to the British consular services after the trauma of her attack, “they said the right things, but … there was no proactive help”.
 She was merely sent the links for generic sexual assault advice websites back in the UK.
 And when Caitlin took her case to the Crown Prosecution Services in London, her case was dismissed because events took place outside of this jurisdiction and international law does not do very well by women, even when they are raped.
 It was never drafted with women in mind.
 This epitomises how women’s rights are susceptible to neglect globally.

 To keep up to speed with all the latest opinions and comment sign up to our free weekly Voices Dispatches newsletter by clicking here